 Listen to the full audio for “Maintain” below:

-Lord Huron – “Wait By The River”
+20. “Wait By The River” by Lord Huron

 As “Wait By The River” lazily drifts into existence, a slight reverb effect on the vocals instantly pulls you in.
 The minimal ambient guitar riffs and other musical additions all want (and need) to be heard.

-This track is far from sounding overtly dissonant but uses the subtle hints of being as such to it’s advantage.
+This track is far from sounding overtly dissonant but uses the subtle hints of being as such to its advantage.
 Are your ‘phones equipped to handle an extremely spacious sonic profile?

-This song would be best listened to on a quality pair of open back headphones that specialize in accurately recreating the mid to upper range.
+This song would be best listened to on a quality pair of open-back headphones that specialize in accurately recreating the mid to upper range.

 Listen to the full audio for “Wait By The River” below:

 “Criminal” pulls influence from multiple genres including shoegaze, dream pop, electronic, and indie.
 The experimental (and cohesive) blend of musical styles creates an all-encompassing wave of sound that requires decent detail separation.

 On the other hand, some listeners might prefer less clarity on a track like this since it’s purposeful distortion does add to the sonic atmosphere.